-4-Year-Old Girl Catches Life-Threatening Infection By Playing In Shoes While Barefoot
+4-Year-Old Girl Catches Life-Threatening Infection By Trying On Shoes While Barefoot

 A 4-year-old girl from Wales nearly died after she tried on a pair of shoes while barefoot and contracted a serious infection.

 The incident took place in the U.K., where Sienna Rasul fell ill the day after putting new shoes on her bare feet as she played outside.
-As the Sun reported, the shoes likely rubbed up against the girl’s bare foot, leaving an abrasion that allowed the potentially deadly bacteria to enter her body.
+As the New York Post reported, the shoes likely rubbed up against the girl’s barefoot, leaving an abrasion that allowed the potentially deadly bacteria to enter her body.

 The condition turned into sepsis, and Sienna was taken to a hospital.